 There are many different types of weeds, but we want to help you identify which weeds are present in your yard so you can better combat them.
 No matter what type of weeds are popping up in your lawn, you shouldn’t let the spread of weeds stop you from having the best lawn on the block.

 If you’re only thinking about weed removal in the summertime, you’re already behind.
 Simple Lawn Solutions is here to offer our lawn expertise for year-round care.

-Weeds are not just an eyesore; these pests are invasive and can be harmful to the health of your lawn.
-Grass weeds do not provide any value to your yard, and the presence of such can have adverse effects on the health of your grass.
+Weeds are not just an eyesore; they are invasive and can be harmful to the health of your lawn.
+Weeds do not provide any value to your yard, and the presence of such can have adverse effects on the health of your grass.
 No matter what type of weeds are present in your lawn, they will be competing for nutrients to grow, leaving less room for your grass to flourish.

 Failure to properly prevent and remove weeds can result in a deteriorated state of grass that is overwhelmed by these easily out-of-control lawn pests.
 Consistent weed removal will help you to destroy these annoying and invasive plants over time.

-Some types of weeds are more difficult to remove than others as some species can be more durable.
+Some types of weeds are more difficult to remove, as some species can be more durable.
 We will learn more about the different weed types in just a bit.

 As much as we’d like to see a full weed removal for any lawn, complete eradication of grass weeds is near impossible.
 It is possible to lessen the number of existing weed plants and prevent their future seeding, spreading, and growth.